recommend-games/blog/content/posts/sdj_2020_3/index.md

 I was wrong.

 Out of the six nominees, four could have been nominated for either award.
 Jury member [Udo Bartsch wrote an interesting article](https://www.spiel-des-jahres.de/rot-oder-anthrazit-spiele-im-grenzbereich/) explaining why the jury decided one way or another.
-I think the main take away is that BGG's complexity rating is just too crude a measure.
+I think the main takeaway is that BGG's complexity rating is just too crude a measure.
 To their credit, they admit as much and only make a [half-hearted attempt](https://boardgamegeek.com/wiki/page/Weight) in defining what they even mean by weight or complexity.
-In essence, the tension lies between how hard it is to *learn* a game vs how hard it is to *master* it.
-The ancient game of {{% game 188 %}}Go{{% /game %}} provides an excellent example: while the rules are very quickly explained, playing the game *well* easily fills a lifetime.
+In essence, the tension lies between how hard it is to *learn* a game vs how hard it is to *master* it.[^bga] The ancient game of {{% game 188 %}}Go{{% /game %}} provides an excellent example: while the rules are very quickly explained, playing the game *well* easily fills a lifetime.
 Consequently, the complexity ratings spread over the whole scale from 1 through 5.

 Back in 2020, we still are no closer to quantifying what games qualify for {{% color "#E30613" %}}***Spiel des Jahres***{{% /color %}} or {{% color "#193F4A" %}}***Kennerspiel***{{% /color %}}.
 According to Udo Bartsch, it's about the barrier that needs to be taken to immerse oneself in the experience.
 It's about that *Aha!* moment when the penny finally drops and the game behind all the cardboard shines through.
 I'm not sure we'll ever find an objective measure for that.